jupyterlab/jupyterlab-git/CONTRIBUTING.md

 # Contributing

-You can contribute in many ways to move this project forwrad.
+You can contribute in many ways to move this project forward.

 While anyone can contribute, only [Team Members](https://github.com/jupyterlab/jupyterlab-git#team) can merge in pull requests or add labels to issues.